 A national park is an area designated and run by the government.
-In South Africa many of these parks will fall under the governance of SANparks.
-They are areas of important natural beauty, fauna and flora and offer legal protection within park boarders.
+In South Africa, many of these parks will fall under the governance of SANparks.
+They are areas of important natural beauty, fauna and flora and offer legal protection within park borders.

 Wilderness areas are really the only truly “wild” places left.
 They are conservation areas that cover tracts of bushveld, forest and mountain that are pristine and virtually untouched by man.

 They allow the area to evolve in as natural a state as possible and are protected by law.
 There are no roads, no development and no marked trails.
 It is just you and the wild and accommodation usually falls into the rustic, basic and camping variety.
 Some of the most well-known of these wilderness areas in South Africa are the Cederberg Wilderness Area, the Groot Wintershoek Wilderness Area and the Mkhomazi Wilderness Area.

 Needless to say, wilderness areas are not for everyone.
 The extreme nature of the experience is not for the faint of heart or those who prefer the comfort of lodges and more well-trodden pathways.
 But for those who want to nestle shoulder to shoulder with the great outdoors, this is a full immersion activity, just you and the wild.

 Game Reserves (game park) vs Nature Reserves

 A Nature Reserve (bio-reserve, preserve, conserve or natural reserve) is an important area, set aside for the value of its fauna and or flora.
 It could also refer to an area of geological or other special interest like biomes and ecosystems.
 Ultimately they are managed for the purpose of conservation and can be designated either privately or by the relevant provincial government.
 A good example is the Kogelberg Nature Reserve just outside of Cape Town.